28.7: Calcium Signaling

 Figure \(\PageIndex{14}\): Ca2+ oscillations in response to inositol trisphosphate (IP3) increase, with and without Ca2+ influx from extracellular space.
 Catacuzzeno L, Franciolini F. Role of KCa3.1 Channels in Modulating Ca2+ Oscillations during Glioblastoma Cell Migration and Invasion.
 Int J Mol Sci.
 2018 Sep 29;19(10):2970. doi: 10.3390/ijms19102970.
 PMID: 30274242; PMCID: PMC6213908.
 Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

-Panel (A) bottom shows a drawing illustrating the hormone-based production of IP3 that activates the IP3 receptor to release Ca2+ from the endoplasmic reticulum (ER).
-The biphasic effects of cytosolic Ca2+ on IP3 receptor gating (the basic mechanism for Ca2+ oscillations), whereby Ca2+ modulates positively the receptor at low [Ca2+] but negatively at high [Ca2+], is also illustrated.
-Top, Ca2+ oscillations as produced from the schematics below.
-Note the decaying trend of Ca2+ spikes due to the absence of Ca2+ influx from extracellular space;
+Panel (A) bottom shows a drawing illustrating the hormone-based production of IP3 that activates the IP3 receptor (IP3R) to release Ca2+ from the endoplasmic reticulum (ER).
+The biphasic effects of cytosolic Ca2+ on IP3 receptor gating (the basic mechanism for Ca2+ oscillations), whereby Ca2+ modulates positively the receptor at low [Ca2+] but negatively at high [Ca2+], are also illustrated.
+Top, Ca2+ oscillations.
+Note the decaying trend of Ca2+ spikes due to the absence of Ca2+ influx from the extracellular space.

 Panel (B) shows Ca2+ influx apparatus from extracellular spaces through ER-depletion by activated Orai channels on the plasma membrane (bottom), which generates sustained Ca2+ oscillations (top).

-Ca2+ levels fall through Ca2+ pumps on the sarco/endoplasmic reticulum (SERCA), which moves the ion into the SR/ER or the plasma membrane (PMCA) that then moves it to the outside of the cell.
-The SERCA and PMCA Ca2+ pumps as well as the ER STIM protein are not shown in Figure 14 above.
+Ca2+ levels fall through Ca2+ pumps on the sarcoplasmic/endoplasmic reticulum (SERCA), which moves the ion into the SR/ER or the plasma membrane (PMCA) that then moves it to the outside of the cell.
+The SERCA and PMCA Ca2+ pumps and the ER STIM (Stromal Interaction Molecule that acts as a calcium sensor) proteins are not shown in Figure 14 above.
 The STIM1 protein is involved in what is known as store-operated Ca2+ entry (SOCE).
-This allows the influx of Ca2+ influx after intracellular stores are depleted.
-The STIM1 protein has an EF-hand so it binds and acts as a sensor for Ca2+.
-When Ca2+ is depleted, the STIM1 protein moves from the ER to the cell membrane and activates ORA1, a subunit of the Ca2+ release-activated Ca2+ (CRAC) channel to promote Ca2+ into the cell.
+This allows the influx of Ca2+ after intracellular stores are depleted.
+The STIM1 protein has an EF-hand, so it binds and acts as a sensor for Ca2+.
+When Ca2+ is depleted, the STIM1 protein moves from the ER to the cell membrane and activates ORA1, a subunit of the Ca2+ release-activated Ca2+ (CRAC) channel, to promote Ca2+ into the cell.

-In a variety of cells, hormonal or neurotransmitter signals elicit a train of intracellular Ca2+ spikes.
-The analysis of a minimal model based on Ca2+ -induced Ca2+ release from intracellular stores shows how sustained oscillations of cytosolic Ca2+ may develop as a result of a rise in inositol 1,4,5-trisphosphate (InsP3) triggered by external stimulation.
-This rise elicits the release of a certain amount of Ca2+ from an InsP3-sensitive intracellular store.
-The subsequent rise in cytosolic Ca2+ in turn triggers the release of Ca2+ from a second store insensitive to InsP3.
+In various cells, hormonal or neurotransmitter signals elicit a train of intracellular Ca2+ spikes.
+The analysis of a minimal model based on Ca2+-induced Ca2+ release from intracellular stores shows how sustained oscillations of cytosolic Ca2+ may develop due to a rise in inositol 1,4,5-trisphosphate (InsP3) triggered by external stimulation.
+This rise elicits a certain amount of Ca2+ release from an InsP3-sensitive intracellular store.
+The subsequent rise in cytosolic Ca2+ triggers the release of Ca2+ from a second store insensitive to InsP3.
 The model shows how signal-induced Ca2+ oscillations might be effectively encoded in terms of their frequency through the phosphorylation of a cellular substrate by a protein kinase activated by cytosolic Ca2+.

-The release of intracellular Ca2+ release by IP3 can be broken down into 3 steps: β
+The release of intracellular Ca2+ by IP3 can be broken down into three steps:

 - agonist binding to GPCRs to activate the Phospholipase C pathway to produce the second messengers IP3 and DAG;

 - IP3 induces some Ca2+ release from intracellular stores in the SR/ER.
-This can be called the Primer Step characterized by a rate V1 to produce cytosolic Ca2+ of concentration [Z] that prime the next step.
+This can be called the Primer Step, characterized by a rate V1 to produce cytosolic Ca2+ of concentration [Z] that primes the next step.
 This step has a rate of v1β.

-- released Ca2+induces more Ca2+ release, a self-amplification positive feedback step, which causes the Ca2+ spike.
+- released Ca2+ induces more Ca2+ release, a self-amplifying positive feedback step, which causes the Ca2+ spike.

 A simplified view of this model is shown in Figure \(\PageIndex{15}\) below.

 A simple model can be constructed to account for cytosolic Ca2+ fluxes.
-The steps include
+The steps (more mathematically defined than described above) include

 - IP3 causes a triggering a constant flux of Ca2+ into the cytosol, v1β ,to produce cytosolic [Ca2+] = Z (the primer)